California Live Scan

 • What forms of ID are accepted?

-• Can I bring a printed copy of a digital Live Scan form?
+• Can I use a printed copy of a digital form?

-For employment, licensing, or volunteer purposes, results are sent directly to the requesting agency.
-Certifix does not receive or store results.
-If you are completing a Record Review, the California DOJ will mail your results directly to you at the address provided on your form.
+Results are sent directly to the requesting agency.
+Certifix does not receive or store background check results.
+For Record Reviews, the DOJ mails results directly to you.

-• Is my Live Scan valid for multiple purposes?
+• Can I reuse my Live Scan for another purpose?

-No. Each agency requires its own Live Scan submission and fees.
-Live Scan results cannot be reused for another purpose.
+No. Each agency requires its own submission and fees.

-• Can I get a refund if the DOJ or FBI rejects my prints?
+• Can I get a refund if my prints are rejected?

 • Can an employer require me to redo my Live Scan?

 Yes.
-Agencies may require updated screening due to time limits, compliance rules, or incomplete onboarding.
+Agencies may require updated screening based on their compliance policies.

 • What is an ORI number?

-The ORI number tells the DOJ where to send results and which fees apply.
-It must be correct on your Live Scan form before printing.
+The ORI number tells the DOJ where to send results and determines the applicable fees.
+It must be correct on your form before fingerprinting.

-• What if I don’t know which Live Scan form to use?
+• What if I don’t know which form to use?

 You must contact your requesting agency.
-Certifix cannot determine or recommend the correct form.
+Certifix cannot determine the correct form for you.

 Yes.
-Applicants with valid government-issued identification—including visa holders, DACA recipients, and permanent residents—may complete a Live Scan.
+Applicants with valid government-issued identification may complete Live Scan fingerprinting.

-You may pay directly at the location using the payment methods they accept, or you can enroll and pay online, where you’ll receive a Token that can be used at any Certifix location.
-Government and rolling fees are collected through the method you choose.
+You can pay at the location (based on accepted payment methods) or enroll and pay online to receive a check-in token.
+Government and rolling fees are collected through your selected payment method.

 CertifixLiveScanLogo